pazz/alot/docs/source/configuration/hooks.rst

 Hooks
 =====
 Hooks are python callables that live in a module specified by `hooksfile` in the config.

-Per default this points to :file:`~/.config/alot/hooks.py`.
+.. versionadded:: 0.11
+   in newer versions of alot, `hooksfile` does *not* default to :file:`~/.config/alot/hooks.py` but instead needs to be explicitly set if you want to use hooks.

 Pre/Post Command Hooks
 ----------------------